fabiancpl/llm-endless-chat/README.md

-# Endless chat with a LLM using LangChain
+# Building endless conversations with LLMs using LangChain

 This repository introduces a feature that enables extended conversations with a LLM, regardless of the context window limitations inherent to the specific model.
 This development is motivated by the requirements of a buy assistant use case for an e-commerce platform.